WatershedArts/WhatIs.../topics/programminglanguagesandenvironments.md

 and it's not a competition, we should really ask **What language would be best for ...?**

-prSome of the more useful languages and a good place to start.
+Some of the more useful languages and a good place to start.

 Language | Description
 --- | ---